openpgpjs/openpgpjs/README.md

 * The `dist/compat/openpgp.min.js` bundle also works with Internet Explorer 11 and old versions of Safari.
 Please note that this bundle overwrites the global `Promise` with a polyfill version even in some cases where it already exists, which may cause issues.
 It also adds some built-in prototype functions if they don't exist, such as `Array.prototype.includes`.

 * If you wish, you could even load one or the other depending on which browser the user is using.
-However, if you're using the Web Worker, keep in mind that you also need to pass `{ path: 'compat/openpgp.worker.min.js' }` to `initWorker` whenever you load `compat/openpgp.min.js`.

 * Currently, Chrome, Safari and Edge have partial implementations of the [Streams specification](https://streams.spec.whatwg.org/), and Firefox